Duane Miller: College career

 Miller also holds the Drake record for the 2 longest punt returns, both in 1969: 91 yards against North Texas State and 86 yards against Western Illinois.

 In 1969, Drake's home game against Northern Iowa was designated as 'Duane Miller Day' and included a ceremony at halftime.
 In December 1969, Drake met Arkansas State in the Pecan Bowl.
 Although Drake lost 29- 21, Miller played an outstanding game, with 9 receptions for a total of 192 yards.
 That same year, he was selected as a college division All-American.

 Professional career

-Duane Miller was the 5th player selection of the New York Giants in the 1970 NFL draft.
+Miller was selected in the sixth round with the 142nd overall pick in the New York Giants in the 1970 NFL draft.
 The team was coached by Alex Webster and quarterbacked by Fran Tarkenton.
 Miller played in all four preseason games and earned a spot on the regular season 53-man squad.
 As the season was about to begin Miller sustained a knee injury that ended his career.